 What is the Best Coffee to Water Ratio to Make Cold Brew?

 We all love cold brew coffee.
-It has a smooth taste and you can still get the caffeine kick you want.
-This smooth, distinct flavor is attributed to the fact that the coffee grounds are not touched by hot water.
+It has a smooth taste, and you still get the caffeine kick you want.

 Cold Brew Coffee Ratio